civio/medicamentalia/_articles/contraceptives/data.en.md

 <!--  step/text container  -->
 <div class="scroll-text">
   <div class="step" data-step="0">
-    <p>This problem, the <strong>unmet needs</strong>, is bigger in some countries than in others.
-It is hardly relevant in China, while in Angola it exceeds 36%.</p>
+    <p>The problem of <strong>unmet needs</strong> is bigger in some countries than in others.
+It hardly exists in China, while in Angola it exceeds 36%.</p>
   </div>
   <div class="step" data-step="1">
-    <p>Let's distribute them for their Gross National Income (GNI).</p>
+    <p>Comparing them by their Gross National Income (GNI).</p>
   </div>
   <div class="step" data-step="2">
-    <p>In rich countries, such as the United States, Germany, or Spain, the percentage of women with unmet needs is less than 15%.</p>
+    <p>In rich countries, such as the United States, Germany or Spain, the percentage of women with unmet needs is less than 15%.</p>
   </div>
   <div class="step" data-step="3">
-    <p>In the least developed countries, that percentage is over 30%.</p>
+    <p>In the least developed countries the percentage is over 30%.</p>
   </div>
   <div class="step" data-step="4">
     <p>Japan and Saudi Arabia, despite their wealth, have unmet needs on par with much poorer countries.</p>